The 7th edition of the Art and Olfaction Awards will take place on September 17, 2020 in Los Angeles, CA.

 CHANGES TO ARTISAN AND INDEPENDENT CATEGORY JUDGING

-We will limit the judges in the artisan and independent categories to a maximum of 10, a year.
++ We will limit the judges to a maximum of 10, a year.

 + Each year we will keep 5 judges from the previous year, and replace 5 with new or returning judges, for a rotating roster of judges.

-+ The new judges will only assess the preliminary round.
++ The new judges will only assess a random assortment of submissions in the preliminary round.

-+ The returning judges ("super-judges") will assess both the preliminary and the finalist rounds.
++ The returning judges ("super-judges") will assess the finalist rounds.